thingdom/node-neo4j/API_v2.md

 for a potential performance gain.

-If there's an error, the "results" stream will emit an `error` event, as well as "throw" (via callback) the error.
+If there's an error, the "results" stream will emit an `error` event, and the callback will be called with the error.

 TODO: Should we formalize the "results" stream into a documented class?